-In today’s post, I’m going to share with you 115 tax deductions for real estate agents that I’ve discovered in the 11 years I’ve been in the business.
+In today’s post, I will share 115 tax deductions for real estate agents I’ve discovered in the 15 years I’ve been in the business.
 Many of these deductions are overlooked and underused by real estate agents across the country.

 Before I start, I want to point out that I am not a Certified Public Accountant (CPA).
-Consult with your CPA before filing your taxes and using any of the advice in this article.
+Consult with your CPA before filing your taxes and using any advice in this article.

 Alright, so taxes.
-Everyone typically dreads them, especially as an independent contractor.
-When you are W2, tax season represents to many, a mini-bonus where you receive back overpaid taxes from the previous year.
+Everyone typically dreads them, especially an independent contractor.
+When you are W2, tax season represents a mini-bonus where you receive back overpaid taxes from the previous year.

-However, as an independent contractor, especially if you are not making estimated quarterly taxes, April represents the time that you have to dive into your savings and write one of the most significant checks you’ll likely write all year.
+However, as an independent contractor, especially if you are not making estimated quarterly taxes, April represents the time to dive into your savings and write one of the most significant checks you’ll likely write all year.

 For many years, this check was tens of thousands of dollars, and it was growing more and more each year.
 Which overall is a good thing because it means you are making more money.
-Still, I began to figure out how to start keeping more of my money by understanding how Realtor tax deductions and strategies could work to my advantage as a real estate agent.
+Still, I began to figure out how to keep more money by understanding how Realtor tax deductions and strategies could work to my advantage as a real estate agent.

 Finding a Great CPA

-Of course, you are going to likely pay a good bit more for a good CPA versus doing it yourself or just getting someone that files your taxes for you.
+Of course, you will likely pay a bit more for a good CPA than doing it yourself or just getting someone that files your taxes for you.
 But the investment will quickly repay itself for years and decades to come.

-You can either go out and hire a bookkeeper, which will run you around $200 per month, or learn how to do your bookkeeping and use a tool like Quickbooks Online.
-For more information, check out my post on Quickbooks For Real Estate Agents.
+You can hire a bookkeeper, which will run you around $300 per month, or learn how to do your bookkeeping and use a tool like Quickbooks Online.
+For more information, check out my Quickbooks For Real Estate Agents post.

 Without further ado, here are 115 tax deductions for real estate agents that I recommend looking into further.